Using Keywords For Variable Names Will Result In A

 What Are Reserved Keywords in Programming?

 Reserved keywords, also known as reserved words or language keywords, are specific words that have a predefined meaning within a programming language.
-These words are part of the language's syntax and are used to perform specific operations, define structures, or control program flow.
-Keywords cannot be used for anything other than their intended purpose in the language's grammar Worth knowing..
+Day to day, these words are part of the language's syntax and are used to perform specific operations, define structures, or control program flow.
+Keywords cannot be used for anything other than their intended purpose in the language's grammar And that's really what it comes down to..

 Every programming language has its own set of reserved keywords.
-To give you an idea, in Python, words like if, else, for, while, def, class, and return are reserved.
-In real terms, in JavaScript, keywords include function, var, let, const, return, and async.
+As an example, in Python, words like if, else, for, while, def, class, and return are reserved.
+In JavaScript, keywords include function, var, let, const, return, and async.
 Similarly, in Java, you cannot use public, private, static, void, or int as variable names because they all serve specific syntactic purposes.

 The complete list of reserved keywords varies from one language to another, but they typically include control flow statements, data type declarations, access modifiers, and other fundamental building blocks of the language's syntax.